Roy E. Lindquist: Early years

 Roy was born on February 18, 1907, in West Newton, Massachusetts, as the first of the three sons to Ernst and Anna Lindquist.
 He attended Maine Central Institute in Pittsfield, Maine.
 He also enlisted in the Maine Army National Guard in January 1924 in order to support his effort to be appointed to United States Military Academy.

 Young Lindquist was finally appointed to United States Military Academy at West Point, New York as a Cadet on July 1, 1926.
-He graduated on June 11, 1930 and was also commissioned a Second lieutenant in infantry on that date.
+He graduated on June 11, 1930, and was also commissioned a Second lieutenant in infantry on that date.
 Subsequently, he was assigned to Fort Williams, Maine.
 He also married his fiancée Alice in December of the same year.

 He spent the next decade on the various infantry assignments in the United States, and also attended the Company Officers' Course at Infantry School at Fort Benning, Georgia in 1934.
 He was promoted to the rank of First lieutenant on August 1, 1935.
 By October 1939, Lindquist served with 29th Infantry Regiment at Fort Benning, Georgia.

 World War II

 In 1940, Roy joined the newly created 501st Parachute Battalion at Fort Benning and after two years of intensive training, he was appointed a commanding officer of the 508th Parachute Infantry Regiment.
 He was promoted to the rank of lieutenant colonel on October 20, 1942.

 Lindquist commanded the 508th Parachute Infantry Regiment throughout the whole war, during extensive training and maneuvers before the deployment oversea.
-The 508th Parachute Infantry arrived in England in January 1944 and participated in the Normandy Campaign, Operation Market Garden and Battle of the Bulge.
+The 508th Parachute Infantry arrived in Northern Ireland in January 1944 and moved to England in March of the same year, and later participated in the Normandy Campaign, Operation Market Garden and Battle of the Bulge.

 He was succeeded in command of the regiment by Lieutenant Colonel Otho E. Holmes in December 1945.
 For his leadership of the regiment during the War, he was awarded with Silver Star (Operation Overlord), Legion of Merit, three Bronze Star Medals, Purple Heart and Combat Infantryman Badge by the Government of the United States.
 He was decorated with the Bronze Lion by the Government of the Netherlands for his service during Operation Market Garden.
 France decorated him with the Croix de guerre 1939-1945 for his part in Normandy Campaign.